bolnel/nelsite1/content/articles/pmp-certification-exam-preparation.md

 I think it’s a worthy upgrade, especially since the questions are provided by the official exam provider.

-How to maximize the value of PMI Study Hall and not feel overcharged:
+### How to maximize the value of PMI Study Hall and not feel overcharged:

 * Come prepared.
 Before you sign up for Study Hall, read the other study materials and finish the [PMP exam prep course](https://www.udemy.com/course/pmp-certification-exam-prep-course-pmbok-6th-edition/).
 The course also has over 400 exam-like questions for you to practice.
 * Turn off the subscription auto-renew feature in the Study Hall app.
 You could manually renew in three months if you feel like it, but you’ll probably pass your PMP exam by that time.

-### 200 Agile questions with explanations – a free simulator-like experience
+## Are there free PMP exam simulators?

-Another resource is an almost 7-hour-long video by David McLachlan discussing the answers to 200 Agile questions.
+No scored PMP-like exam is actually free, but you could emulate the experience.
+There's a long video by David McLachlan discussing the answers to 200 Agile questions:

 {{< youtube tNIHysh2ZW4 >}}

+And to 150 Waterfall questions:

+{{< youtube Zht0-j03NfQ >}}

+### How to use the video as the exam simulator
-Of course, you shouldn't passively watch seven hours of video.
+Of course, you shouldn't passively watch seven hours of each video.
 Iterate on a 3-step action plan:

 1. Open the video, pause it, and navigate with the left and right keys on your keyboard (skipping the video 5 seconds forward per click).
 2. When a question appears on the screen, consider the options, note the answer, then make a few skips until David shows the correct answer.